apache/cordova-plugin-file-transfer/README.md

     // Make sure you add the domain name to the Content-Security-Policy <meta> element. var url = 'http://cordova.apache.org/static/img/cordova_bot.png';
-    fs.root.getFile('downloaded-image.png', { create: true, exclusive: false }, function (fileEntry) {
+    // Parameters passed to getFile create a new file or return the file if it already exists. fs.root.getFile('downloaded-image.png', { create: true, exclusive: false }, function (fileEntry) {
         download(fileEntry, url, true);